microsoft/industry/healthcare/solutions/clinicalAnalytics/readme.md

 Relation extraction identifies meaningful connections between concepts mentioned in text.
 For example, a "time of condition" relation is found by associating a condition name with a time or between an abbreviation and the full description.

-Entity linking disambiguates distinct entities by associating named entities mentioned in text to concepts found in a predefined database of concepts including the Unified Medical Language System (UMLS).
+Entity linking disambiguate distinct entities by associating named entities mentioned in text to concepts found in a predefined database of concepts including the Unified Medical Language System (UMLS).
 Medical concepts are also assigned preferred naming, as an additional form of normalization.

 The meaning of medical content is highly affected by modifiers, such as negative or conditional assertions which can have critical implications if misrepresented.
 Text Analytics for health supports three categories of assertion detection for entities in the text:
 Certainty, Conditional and Association.